 So what does this mean?
 By no means should it discourage brands from speaking up.
 But it does mean that brands should think long and hard about the topics they choose to speak out on—and why.
 If you’re thinking about taking a stand, ask yourself these three questions before you do, or you might become one of marketing’s cautionary tales.

 What is your brand narrative?

 When it comes to formulating a point of view on social issues, your brand narrative is the best place to start.
 One of the keys to finding relevance with Gen Z is being crystal clear on what your brand stands for, and weaving that identity into everything you do.
-If you don’t have clarity on what you want your brand to mean to consumers, how can you expect your customers to be clear on what you stand for?
+If you don’t have clarity on what you value, how can you expect your customers to be clear on what you stand for?

 Billie, a Gen Z-focused, direct-to-consumer shaving company, has a very strong, female-centric brand narrative.
 Built into the very core of their brand is their fight against the “pink tax”, a “sexist pricing strategy” whereby women pay more for certain products, like razors and personal care items, solely based on their gender.